9beach/should/README.md

 Fixture is a environment which is shared among test cases and/or suites of a test suite.

-You can initialize/finalize the fixture with the setup/teardown function. if a suite has many suites and/or cases, the setup/teardown functions are called for each of the suites and/or cases.
+You can initialize/finalize the fixture with the setup/teardown function.
+If a suite has many suites and/or cases, the setup/teardown functions are called for each of the suites and/or cases.